 Many of us intend to take action on issues we care about but struggle to figure out which changes or new habits fit into our busy lives.
 If you’ve ever wanted to reduce the amount of waste you create, this program is a great opportunity to learn more and get personalized help.

 Additionally, your participation provides the county valuable insights into the opportunities, challenges and priorities to reach our recycling and waste reduction goals.
-The results and lessons learned are used to develop future waste reduction programs.
+The results and lessons learned are used to develop future programs.

 Watch the video to learn more about the Zero Waste Challenge